Skip to Content

 It has a fantastic app that you can download that will help guide you through the cooking process for pretty much anything you’d like to cook.

-You set the temperature and cook time within the app then your food will be cooked precisely at temperature until the app tells you that your food is cooked.
+You set the temperature and cook time within the app then your food will be cooked precisely at temperature until the app tells you that it is cooked.

 You will also need a sous vide container or a large stockpot to use as a cooking vessel.